 '''

-ip: 127.0.0.1

-port: 8000

-Whitelist URLs and/or IP addresses that the algorithm containers are

-allowed to reach using the http protocol.

-whitelist:

-domains:

-- google.com

-- github.com

 - host.docker.internal # docker host ip (windows/mac)

 ips:

 - 172.17.0.1 # docker bridge ip (linux)

 - 8.8.8.8

 ports:

 - 443

 Containers that are defined here are linked to the algorithm containers and

 can therefore be accessed when by the algorithm when it is running.
 Note that

 for using this option, the container with 'container_name' should already be

 started before the node is started.

 docker_services:

 container_label: container_name

 Settings for the logger

 logging:

 Controls the logging output level.
 Could be one of the following

 levels: CRITICAL, ERROR, WARNING, INFO, DEBUG, NOTSET

+DEBUG

 level:

-DEBUG

 whenever the output needs to be shown in the console

 use_console: true

 The number of log files that are kept, used by RotatingFileHandler

 backup_count: 5

 Size kb of a single log file, used by RotatingFileHandler

 max_size:

 1024

 Format: input for logging.Formatter,

+format:

 "%(asctime)s - %(name)-14s - %(levelname)-8s - %(message)s"

-format:

 "%Y-%m-%d %H:%M:%S"

 datefmt:

 (optional) set the individual log levels per logger name, for example

 mute some loggers that are too verbose.

 loggers:

-- name: urllib3
+- name: urllib

 level: warning

 - name: requests

 level: warning

 - name: engineio.client

 level: warning

 - name: docker.utils.config

-'''

-'''

 level: warning

 - name: docker.auth

 level: warning

 Additional debug flags

 debug:

 Set to 'true' to enable the Flask/socketio into debug mode.

 socketio: false

-Set to 'true' to set the Flask app used for the LOCAL proxy service

-into debug mode

-proxy_server: false

-directory where local task files (input/output) are stored

-task_dir: C:\Users\<your-user>\AppData\Local\vantage6\node\mydir
+'''

-Whether or not your node shares some configuration (e.g. which images are

-allowed to run on your node) with the central server.
-This can be useful

-for other organizations in your collaboration to understand why a task

-is not completed.
+''' Set to 'true' to set the Flask app used for the LOCAL proxy service into debug mode proxy_server: false directory where local task files (input/output) are stored task_dir: C:\Users\<your-user>\AppData\Local\vantage6\node\mydir Whether or not your node shares some configuration (e.g. which images are allowed to run on your node) with the central server.
+This can be useful for other organizations in your collaboration to understand why a task is not completed.
 Obviously, no sensitive data is shared.
-Default true

-share_config: true
+Default true share_config: true '''

-'''